Logan University welcomes students from all over the world to become the next generation of health care providers. Request more information!

 - If you are seeking university-level transfer credit for courses completed at an institution outside of the U.S.m you must have your transcript evaluated by an accredited service such as WES.

 - Submit evidence of having financial resources or funding commitment to complete a minimum of one year (12 months) of education.

-- Submit official transcripts to the Admissions Office for evaluation.
+- Submit official transcripts to the Office of Admissions for evaluation.
 It is sometimes necessary to utilize an outside evaluating agency in which case, the official evaluation by that agency should be sent in lieu of the original transcripts.
-Have the transcript(s) sent to Logan University, Office of Admissions at 1851 Schoettler Road, P.O.
-Box 1065, Chesterfield, MO 63006-1065
+Have the transcript(s) sent to Logan University, Office of Admissions at 1851 Schoettler Road, Chesterfield, MO 63017

 - Evidence of meeting all applicable legal requirements for study in the United States.
 It is recommended that the applicant submit all records at least six months prior to the requested date of matriculation.